gmlang/score-loan-applicants-book/manuscript/03-01-model-selection-using-bestsubsets.md

 |market_value_cat$1,290,001 - $2,680,000:log_annual_income| -2.248 |
 |---------------------------------------------------------|--------|

-You can run `summary(bestfit)` to find out the standard errors and p-values associated with these parameter coefficients.
+You can run `summary(bestfit)` to get the standard errors and p-values associated with these parameter coefficients.